 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Craigsville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Craigsville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The percentage of adults in Craigsville with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.95% of adults in Craigsville have a bachelor's degree or advanced degree.
+The citizens of Craigsville are slightly less educated than the national average of 21.84% for the average city or town: 16.95% of adults in Craigsville have a bachelor's degree or advanced degree

 The per capita income in Craigsville in 2022 was $26,990, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,960 for a family of four.